This article provides information about two types of benefits for families with children: child and youth benefit and child allowance.

-- your child is under 18
+- Your child is less than 18 years of age

-- your child lives in Denmark
+- Your child lives in Denmark

-- you live in Denmark
+- You live in Denmark

-- the person who has custody of the child is fully liable for tax in Denmark
+- The person who has custody of the child is fully liable for tax in Denmark

-- your child is not receiving benefits
+- Your child is not receiving benefits

-- you have lived or worked in Denmark, the Faroe Islands or Greenland for at least six of the last 10 years or earned the right to family benefits in other EU/EEA countries or Switzerland.
+- You have lived or worked in Denmark, the Faroe Islands or Greenland for at least six of the last 10 years or earned the right to family benefits in other EU/EEA countries or Switzerland.